calendar

 link Original article

-back to articles
+back to blog

 In the digital age, social media platforms have become ubiquitous, shaping how we communicate, interact, and perceive the world around us.
 However, alongside their numerous benefits, social media also poses significant challenges to mental wellbeing, particularly in the UK.
 As the use of social media continues to rise, understanding its impact on mental health becomes increasingly imperative.